-Submit this form by October 1 with documentation supporting evidence ce of direct delivery by July 1.
-Water System Name: Jamestown Wat r Division The system representative named below hereby certifies the Report (CCR) was distributed directly on 6 / 30 / 20 notices of availability have been given.
-Further, the system reprinformation contained in the report is correct and consistent with submitted to the Rhode Island Department of Health. to customers and appropriate presentative certifies that the Name: Jense Jennings Phone Number: 401 - 423 - 9808 Title: Water Sewerderk Signature: June (Date: \$ 5 22 documentation where applicable.
-Distributed CCR by mail or the following approved direct del With customers 7/22 Water + Sewer Bill Notified customers of the following "one-click" URL web add copy of the CCR: (attach supporting documentation) notification) Used "good faith" efforts to reach non-bill paying consumers Posted the CCR on the internet at including (must use at least one): Mailed the CCR to non-bill paying postal patrons with larger water systems that mail to every known addre- codes used.)
-[20] [20] [20] [20] [20] [20] [20] [20] Advertised the availability of the CCR in news media (attach copy of press release) Published the CCR in a local newspaper of general of published notice, including name of newspaper and of published notice. , , , , , , , , , , , , , , , , , , , Posted the CCR in public places (attach a list of loca itions)
+Submit this form by October 1 with documentation supporting evidence of direct delivery by July 1.

+Water System Name: Jamestown Water Division

+The system representative named below hereby certifies that the system's Consumer Confidence Report (CCR) was distributed directly on 6/30/30 / 32 to customers and appropriate notices of availability have been given.
+Further, the system representative certifies that the information contained in the report is correct and consistent with compliance monitoring data submitted to the Rhode Island Department of Health.

+Name: enise Jennings

+Phone Number: 401-423-9808 Title: water Sewe rderk

+Signature: moelder Date: 8/5/22

+YOU MUST SUBMIT THE CCR TO EACH CONSUMER DIRECTLY AND BY USING AT LEAST ONE "GOOD FAITH" EFFORT METHOD.
+To summarize CCR delivery methods and good faith efforts taken, complete the checklist below by indicating each method used.
+Provide supporting documentation where applicable.

+Distributed CCR by mail or the following approved direct delivery method(s): With customers 7/22 Water + Sewer Bill (attach supporting documentation)

+Notified customers of the following "one-click" URL web address that links directly to an electronic copy of the CCR: (attach sample notification)

+Used "good faith" efforts to reach non-bill paying consumers, including (must use at least one): Posted the CCR on the internet at $\underline{Jamestawnri.gov}$

+Mailed the CCR to non-bill paying postal patrons within the service area (This option is for larger water systems that mail to every known address in a given zip code.
+Attach list of zip codes used.)

+Advertised the availability of the CCR in news media (attach copy of press release)

+Published the CCR in a local newspaper of general circulation (attach a copy of the published notice, including name of newspaper and date published)

+Posted the CCR in public places (attach a list of locations)

+Rhode Island Department of Health, Center for Drinking Water Quality For more information call 401-222-6867

-For large-volume, single-billed customers serving several persons, delivered instructions to disseminate the CCR, or the URL link to the CCR, to all non-bill paying consumers by public postings or direct delivery. (attach a list of delivery locations) Delivered to community organizations (attach a list of organizations) Other (attach a list and examples of other methods used if applicable) - F For Systems with Special Considerations ------------------------------------ For systems serving at least 100,000 persons: Posted the CCR on a publicly accessible internet site For Public Water Systems regulated by R.I.
+For large-volume, single-billed customers serving several persons, delivered instructions to disseminate the CCR, or the URL link to the CCR, to all non-bill paying consumers by public postings or direct delivery. (attach a list of delivery locations) Delivered to community organizations (attach a list of organizations) Other (attach a list and examples of other methods used if applicable) - F For Systems with Special Considerations For systems serving at least 100,000 persons: Posted the CCR on a publicly accessible internet site For Public Water Systems regulated by R.I.
 Public Utilities Commission (PUC): Delivered the CCR to the PUC If using email to contact customers: Regularly managed the email database(s) to ensure correct emails are being used for electronic delivery.
 For communities with large, non-English speaking populations: Provided a CCR that contains information in the appropriate language(s). (attach examples) If applicable, included any outstanding Tier 3 Public Notices from previous year with a due date prior to July 1 of the current year in the CCR.
 One recommendation is to attach the outstanding Tier 3 Public Notice to the end of your CCR.
 Be sure to send the Center for Drinking Water Quality the Public Notice Certification Form by the due date provided in the original Notice of Violation letter.